ChronixDB/chronix.benchmark-data/README.md

 ## P4
-P4 contains 498 time series with 3.8 mio pairs of time stamp and numeric value (data of a few hours measurement)
+P4 contains 498 time series with 3.8 mio pairs of time stamp and numeric value (data of a few hours measurement) The traces (strace) and the lsof-files are not included.

 ## P5
 P5 contains 24,055 time series with 3.8 billion pairs of time stamp and numeric value (data of up to three months)